mostafavilabuw/SAGEnet/script/eval_model/README.md

 Specify your model type:
 `<model_type>`

-And (optionally) specify a MAF threshold above which to insert variants:
+(Optionally) specify a MAF threshold above which to insert variants:
 `<maf_threshold>`

 And run: